Woody Allen sexual abuse allegation: Allegation

 On August 4, 1992, Allen visited his children at Farrow's country home in Connecticut while Farrow and a friend went shopping with the two most recently adopted children, Tam and Isaiah.
 Farrow and Allen were to sign an agreement on August 6 that Allen would pay $6,000 a month for the support of Dylan, Satchel and Moses; Martin Weltz, Farrow's lawyer, said that on August 4 Farrow called him to suspend the processing of the agreement.

 Present in the house once Farrow had left were Dylan; Satchel; Farrow's babysitter, Kristie Groteke; the children's French tutor, Sophie Berge; Farrow's friend's three children; and Farrow's friend's babysitter, Alison Stickland.
 When Farrow left the house Moses was, according to her, "off by himself taking a walk".
 Moses claims he was in the house when Allen arrived.
 The day after the visit, Stickland told her employer that she had seen Allen kneel on the floor in front of Dylan, then aged seven, with his head in her lap facing her body; she testified to that effect during the custody trial.
 Dylan allegedly told Farrow what had happened and that she had not liked it; Farrow telephoned her attorney for guidance and was advised to take Dylan to her local pediatrician.
 Farrow took Dylan to Vadakkekara Kavirajan, Farrow's regular pediatrician, to whom the girl did not make any report of abuse.

-According to the expert Farrow hired, Farrow had videotaped Dylan answering her questions before the second visit to the pediatrician, and Dylan had made the allegation of abuse "in fits and starts", and in a way that "set a tone for a child about how to answer", and Dylan told Farrow that she had been with Allen in the attic and that he had touched her private parts.
-The following day, they returned to see Kavirajan, and Dylan repeated the allegation.
+According to the expert Farrow hired, Farrow had videotaped Dylan answering her questions before the second visit to the pediatrician; Dylan had made the allegation of abuse "in fits and starts", and in a way that "set a tone for a child about how to answer"; and Dylan told Farrow that she had been with Allen in the attic and that he had touched her private parts.
+The next day, they returned to see Kavirajan, and Dylan repeated the allegation.
 Kavirajan then informed authorities, although he said he found no physical evidence of sexual molestation.
 Kavirajan later told an interviewer that he was "required by state law" to report any allegations of child abuse.
-Susan Coates informed Allen of the allegation during one of the sessions in which he was participating in Satchel's therapy; he responded, "I'm completely flabbergasted," repeating it several times.
+Susan Coates informed Allen of the allegation during one of the sessions in which he was participating in Satchel's therapy; he responded, "I'm completely flabbergasted", repeating it several times.